 10 reasons to choose PC-based control

-By Joe Ottenhof Beckhoff Automation Canada
+February 27, 2015 by Joe Ottenhof Beckhoff Automation Canada

 Feb.
 27, 2015 – PC-based control systems for industrial applications have been around in various forms for as long as PCs themselves.
 In fact, PCs have been relied upon for machine control just about as long as PLCs have.
 In certain circles, however, there continues to be a misunderstanding about the reliability and capability of an Industrial PC (IPC) for “real” machine control applications.

 When we speak of PC-based controls, we are talking about an industrial control system that utilizes a PC designed as a control platform.
 While functionally the same as an office PC, the IPC is specifically designed to be rugged enough for demanding plant environments.
 IPCs are tested to be a reliable computing platform with operating specifications to withstand plant environmental factors such as temperature, vibration and shock — far exceeding the commercial PC.
 Components used are qualified, standardized and available in the long-term, with product lifecycles that can go toe to toe with any PLC and win.

 The PC-based control platform offers a wide range of reliability and capability advantages, among other benefits.
 Here are 10 reasons that make this case:

 1. PC control leverages mainstream hardware computing technology

 The IPC uses the same basic technology used in the millions of PCs produced everyday around the world.
 The latest technology gets implemented in the IPC without the need to prorate development costs over many years and millions of devices.
 No matter which PLC one may use, that supplier can never match the sheer volume of product produced by a single PC supplier.
 The net result is that the PC control platform is always modern and always reflective of state-of-the-art computing power.
 The PC is a mainstream societal technology, yet the PLC is quite the stranger to most of society.

 2. PC control leverages mainstream software computing technology